RussellTrick/MERN_Demo/README.md

 # [MERN_Demo] (https://helpful-biscotti-f40943.netlify.app/login)

 This is an open-source Bug Tracker using the MERN stack.
-It is bootstrapped with `create-react-app`
+It is bootstrapped with `create-react-app`.

 [Live build] (https://helpful-biscotti-f40943.netlify.app/login)

 > **Warning**
 > This project is still in development and is not ready for production use.
 >
-> While measures have been made to secure data from attacks, if signing up please avoid sensitive information
+> While measures have been made to secure data from attacks, if signing up please avoid sensitive information.

 ## Tech Stack